rockcarry/v4l2test/readme.txt

 11. auto drop frame when could't encoding in time
 12. support push rtmp/hls live stream
 13. support android mediacodec h264 hardware encoding
+14. support cedarx hardware encoding for A33 platfrom

 How to use